fspasovski/pocketstream-app/README.md

 ### Build for Anbernic RG35XX
 This will generate the `Pocketstream` folder, ready to be transferred on your device.
+It uses a Docker container in order to build the app for the target platform.
 ```bash
 ./build.sh
 ```